 During the intake process, you’ll fill out tedious paperwork and answer lots of questions.
 It might not even occur to you that the insurance company is digging into your background during this process.
 Similarly, you might not remember answering a question about previous injuries.
 Still, it’s possible that you tipped the insurance company off on your intake form.

 You don’t necessarily have to say anything outright, either – merely hinting at an old injury is enough to get the insurance company going.
 If the insurance company suddenly knows about a pre-existing condition, you might have accidentally told them yourself.

 I wrote a helpful article on How Pre-Existing Injuries Affect Your Claim where you can find more information.

 If you’re concerned about your privacy rights, you should contact your attorney.

-If you need help in the Dallas-Fort Worth area, call the Anderson Injury Lawyers for a free consultation.
+If you need help in the Fort Worth area, call the Anderson Injury Lawyers for a free consultation.